costasiella/costasiella_docs/source/sysadmin/setup_production_environment.rst

 Restart the vault service to reload the configuration file.

 Add the following to your .bashrc or .zshrc or whatever file your shell uses.
+Also type the command in your current shell to be able to execute vault commands.

 .. code-block:: bash